-Using an Andriod TV Box is fairly simple.
-The device comes with a remote control.
+Using an Android TV Box is fairly simple as the device comes with a remote control.
 Firstly, you got to power up your TV and switch to the plugged HDMI port.
 Then, use the remote control from the Android TV Box to browse through the platform you wish to use, choose your movie, and taa daa!

 Smart devices like your big screen and TV Boxes are conquering homes, making them smarter and tech-filled unlike before.
 That being said, smart devices come with plenty of hidden tricks, and we've gathered some tips for you on how you can make full use of your electronics.

 Tip #1: Turn your smartphone into a remote control